CLAS Working Group Grants

 Funding for Working Groups*

 We invite proposals of up to $3,000.
 Budget requests may include co-sponsorship from other campus units.
-The budget may include funds to provide administrative support, but they may not be used to buy out faculty time or provide permanent staff salaries.
+The budget may cover administrative support, but funds cannot be used to buy out faculty time or provide permanent staff salaries.
 Funds may be used for*:

 *WORKING GROUPS MUST FOLLOW ALL UNIVERSITY GUIDELINES AND POLICIES.